 Benefit from free admission to select historic sites on one of the National Park Fee-Free Days.

-There’s loads to do on the grounds of Bear Mountain—whether viewing fall foliage, sledding, or visiting the trailside zoo (though technically free, there’s much to justify the voluntary donation).
+There’s loads to do on the grounds of Bear Mountain State Park—whether you're viewing fall foliage, sledding, or visiting the trailside zoo (there’s also much to justify the voluntary donation).
 A parking fee applies.